ONSdigital/dp-python-tools/dpytools/http/README.md

 The `UploadClient` provides an `upload()` method which accepts a file to be uploaded, an S3 Bucket identifier, a Florence access token, and an optional chunk size (default value 5242880 bytes).

-The S3 Bucket identifier and Florence access token should be set as environment variables.
+The S3 Bucket identifier should be set as an environment variable.
+The Florence access token should be generated via the DP Identity API and passed as an argument to `upload()`.

 Calling the `upload()` method creates the temporary file chunks, uploads these to the `UploadClient.upload_url`, and finally deletes the temporary files.
 The method returns the S3 Object key and S3 URI of the Object's location: